UTexas

 C S 329W.
 Cooperative Computer Science.

 This course covers the work period of computer science students in the Cooperative Education program, which provides supervised work experience by arrangement with the employer and the supervising instructor.
 Forty laboratory hours a week for one semester.
-The student must repeat the course each work period and must take it twice to receive credit toward the degree; at least one of these registrations must be during a long-session semester.
+The student must repeat the course each work period and must take it twice to receive credit toward the degree; at least one of these registrations must be during a fall or spring semester.
 However, no more than three semester hours may be counted toward the major requirement.
 The student's first registration must be on the pass/fail basis; the second must be on the letter-grade basis.
 Prerequisite: The following coursework with a grade of at least C- in each: Computer Science 311 or 311H; 314 or 314H; 429, or 429H; and consent of the undergraduate adviser.

 C S 330E.
 Elements of Software Engineering I.